- Company culture

 Hierarchy, roles, responsibilities… Knowledge is power, they say and, traditionally, it’s the framework for deciding who should know what.
 But with flatter organisational structures and less inside-the-box working, the modern workplace is more about knowledge sharing than hoarding.
-Transparency is the watchword but how can your choice of HR software otherwise known as HRMS support that?
+Transparency is the watchword but how can your choice of HR system otherwise known as HRMS support that?

 First of all, simply by making information more easily available.
 For individuals, this includes access to their own employee directory and the updating rights to keep that data accurate.
 Between individuals, shared team calendars drawing on time and attendance software and workforce planning data mean that departments and project teams can view and organise each other’s time.

 There’s a very pragmatic issue around HR services: not only is your HRMS the tool by which those services are delivered, but it can also be the source of information about those services, helping users find what they need with a minimum of trouble.